kestra-io/docs/content/blogs/2024-01-08-sentry-plugin.md

 ![sentry plan](/blogs/2024-01-08-sentry-plugin/sentry_dev_plan.png)

-**When Sentry receives an issue, it appears in the Issues dashboard**
+When Sentry receives an issue, it appears in the Issues dashboard:

 ![sentry dashboard](/blogs/2024-01-08-sentry-plugin/sentry_dashboard_issues_good_inset.png)

-**and, with the default configuration, an email alert is sent to the account used during registration:**
+and, with the default configuration, an email alert is sent to the account used during registration:

 ![sentry gmail](/blogs/2024-01-08-sentry-plugin/sentry_gmail_issues_good.png)